Poet, writer, editor, and publisher.

 Her poems and prose have appeared in journals such as Black Warrior Review, Carolina Quarterly, Copper Nickel, Denver Quarterly, Green Mountains Review, Gulf Coast, The Journal, jubilat, Memorious, Prairie Schooner, storySouth, Tarpaulin Sky, and Vinyl and have been nominated several times for Pushcart and Best of the Net Prizes.

 Alexis holds a BA in literature from New College of Florida and an MFA in poetry from Emerson College and has taught college writing at Ringling College of Art & Design in Sarasota, Florida; Clark College in Vancouver, Washington; and Savannah State College in Savannah, Georgia.
-As the Assistant Director of the New College of Florida Writing Resource Center, she also taught creative writing and publishing courses.
+During her time as the Assistant Director of the New College of Florida Writing Resource Center, she also taught creative writing and publishing courses.

 In addition, she has been a high school teacher, assistant librarian, copyeditor, literary magazine editor, city magazine editor, and a freelance writer and editor.